-- □ Understanding of law and practice of Income Tax and applicable provisions of the tax in a business set-up. □ Understanding of documentation and records, filing of returns, and collection and payment of tax as per the requirements of the Income Tax law and apply the same in a business set-up. - of tax as per the requirements of the Income Tax law and apply the same in a business set-up.
+- □ Understanding of law and practice of Income Tax and applicable provisions of the tax in a business set-up. □ Understanding of documentation and records, filing of returns, and collection and payment - of tax as per the requirements of the Income Tax law and apply the same in a business set-up.

-Understand the basic concepts in the law of income tax and determine the residential status of different persons. - ☐ Identify the five heads in which income is categorised and compute income under the heads 'Salaries', Interest and 'Income from House Property, etc. - □ Compute income under the head 'Profits and gains of business or profession', 'Capital gains' and 'Income from other sources. - □ Understand clubbing provisions, aggregate income after set-off and carry forward of losses, deductions allowed under the Income Tax Act and further to compute taxable income and tax liability of individuals and firms. - □ Develop the ability to file online returns of income. - □ Work in a business set up and provide support in income tax related matters as a consultant.
+Understand the basic concepts in the law of income tax and determine the residential status - of different persons.

+□ Identify the five heads in which income is categorised and compute income under the heads - 'Salaries', Interest and 'Income from House Property, etc.

+□ Compute income under the head 'Profits and gains of business or profession', 'Capital gains' and 'Income from other sources. - ☐ Understand clubbing provisions, aggregate income after set-off and carry forward of losses, deductions allowed under the Income Tax Act and further to compute taxable income and tax liability of individuals and firms. - □ Develop the ability to file online returns of income. - □ Work in a business set up and provide support in income tax related matters as a consultant.